 Type@Cooper — Term 1

-With two months in New York, I was ready for school to start.
+After two months in New York, I was ready for school to start.

 Cooper began with Monday and Tuesday night classes from 6pm–9pm which was totally doable two days out of the week.
 Monday nights were history lessons taught by Alexander Tochilovsky (aka Sasha).
 He provided lectures on type origins, trends, processes, terminology, and beyond.
 Tuesday nights were dedicated studio classes that allowed us to physically and digitally develop our typefaces.

 The 1st or 2nd weekend into the program, Cara Di Edwardo gave an amazing weekend calligraphy workshop to us Cooper students.
 This workshop in particular focused on the fundamentals and construction of Roman and Italic minuscules.
 The humanist hand is what influenced our first typeface.
 With the workshop complete, we brought our calligraphy sketches into class the following Tuesday to begin the building of a typeface.
 Stéphane Elbaz (alongside him were TA’s, Troy Leinster and Ryan Bugden) instructed and helped us understand how to take our calligraphy and begin building a typeface within Robofont.
-I personally drew many characters over and over to better understand the angles, balance and overall forms of certain glyphs.
+I personally drew many characters over and over to better understand the angles, balance, and overall forms of certain glyphs.

 The below sketches are what guided my typeface.
 I really enjoyed the wavy stems and the overall squat and bold nature.
 From there, it was a process of building out the remaining characters.
 Beginning with the commonly used keyword, “hamburgerfontsiv” allowed us to understand proper letterform relationships and positive/negative space balance.